yosephdev/mastery-hub/README.md

 - **Skill Assessment and Tracking**: Implement features for users to assess their skills, track their progress, and receive feedback from experts.
 Provide tools for setting learning goals and measuring achievements.
 - **Payment and Subscription**: Integrate a payment system for users to purchase access to premium content, courses, or one-on-one mentorship sessions.
 Offer subscription plans for ongoing access to resources and experts.
 - **SEO and Marketing**: Implement SEO best practices to improve the platform's visibility in search engine results.
 Develop marketing strategies to attract professionals and experts to the platform, such as content marketing, social media campaigns, and email marketing.

+## Security Features

+The Skill-Sharing Platform will include the following security features:

+- **Data Encryption**: All sensitive data, such as passwords and payment information, will be encrypted using strong encryption algorithms.
+- **Input Validation**: All user inputs will be validated to prevent SQL injection and other common attacks.
+- **Access Control**: User roles (e.g., regular user, expert, admin) and permissions will be implemented to ensure that only authorized users can access certain features and data.
+- **Secure Communication**: All communication between the client and server will be encrypted using HTTPS.
+- **Authentication**: Robust user authentication system will be implemented, potentially including options for two-factor authentication.
+- **Session Management**: Secure session handling to prevent session hijacking and ensure user privacy.